laranyeta/laranyeta/README.md

   <p align="center" width="60%">
     <samp>
-      I am a fourth-year Computer Science student passionate about teaching machines how to "see" and "think". <br>
+      I am a Computer Science graduate passionate about teaching machines how to "see" and "think". <br>
       Always looking for new challenges that help me grow and apply my knowledge in real-world projects.
     </samp>
   </p>